Quotients of the holomorphic 2-ball and the turnover: Introduction

-Besides $e$ and $\chi$, there is a third discrete invariant attached to each of our examples, the Toledo invariant (see, for instance, \cite[Definition 35]{bot}, \cite{krebs}, \cite{tol}).
-As in \cite{discbundles}, the formula $2(e+\chi)=3\tau$ holds in all the examples we found.
-This formula expresses a necessary condition for the existence of a holomorphic section of the orbibundle \cite[Corollary 43]{bot}.
-For the \cite{discbundles} examples, such a section does indeed exist \cite{kap2}; however, the proof relies on the local rigidity of representations $\rho:G(n,2,n)\to\PU$ and, therefore, does not extend to the examples constructed here.
-Moreover, all the disc (orbi)bundles we found endorse the complex hyperbolic variant of the Gromov-Lawson-Thurston conjecture (see \cite{discbundles}, \cite{GLT}) which states that an oriented disc bundle over a closed Riemann surface admits a complex hyperbolic structure if and only if $|e/\chi|\leq1$.
+For the complex hyperbolic disc orbibundles in \cite{discbundles}, such a section does indeed exist \cite{kap2}; however, the proof relies on the local rigidity of representations $\rho: G(n,2,n)\to\PU$ and, therefore, does not extend to the non-rigid examples constructed here.
+Moreover, all the disc orbibundles we found endorse the complex hyperbolic variant of the Gromov-Lawson-Thurston conjecture (see \cite{discbundles}, \cite{GLT}) which states that an oriented disc bundle over a closed Riemann surface admits a complex hyperbolic structure if and only if $|e/\chi|\leq1$.
 Indeed, $-1 \leq e/\chi\leq1/2$ in all the examples we constructed.
-(It is worthwhile mentioning that not all complex hyperbolic disc bundles over closed surfaces satisfy $2(e+\chi)=3\tau$.
-Indeed, for the examples in \cite{GKL}, one has $e=\chi+|\tau/2|$.)

-As in \cite{discbundles}, the fundamental domains we deal with are bounded by a quadrangle of bisectors, i.e., of segments of hypersurfaces which are equidistant from a pair of points.
-Nevertheless, we found it necessary to develop some new tools in order to calculate the Euler number because, in the general case, there is not an explicit way to obtain a surface group (whose existence is guaranteed by the Selberg Lemma) as a finite index subgroup of the turnover.
-Among these tools we have the deformation Lemma \ref{deformationlemma}, a central piece in calculating the Euler number.
+As in \cite{discbundles}, the fundamental domains we deal with are bounded by a quadrangle of bisectors, i.e., of segments of hypersurfaces that are equidistant from a pair of points.
+Nevertheless, we found it necessary to develop some new tools to calculate the Euler number because, in the general case, there is no explicit way to obtain a surface group (whose existence is guaranteed by the Selberg Lemma) as a finite index subgroup of the turnover.
+Among these tools, we have the deformation Lemma \ref{deformationlemma}, a central piece in calculating the Euler number.